aliraad79/web-hw3/README.md

 Authentication and authorization on this app is via JWT

 ## cache
-Using a stand-alone go program for caching key
+Using a stand-alone go program for caching key.<br />
+It is accessible via certs that created and runs securely on tls

 ## front end
 Using react